-I’m pretty interested in Viking history, so it was fascinating to see this statue.
+I’m interested in Viking history, so it was fascinating to see this statue.

-As I entered the church, I was impressed by the simple yet striking interior.
+I was impressed by the simple yet striking interior when I entered the church.
 This church is undoubtedly different from other churches I’ve visited in Europe.

 The church is free to enter.
 For a small fee (1000 ISK), you can take a lift up to the level of the clock face.
-The panoramic view is fantastic, and it’s a great way to see the city.
+The panoramic view is fantastic and a great way to see the city.